- Do Your Homework Before Buying a Veterinary Practice

 A healthy practice has consistent client volume and a balanced income stream.

 Go beyond the reported salary.
-Calculate total owner benefit:
+Calculate total owner benefit:- Wages and distributions

 - Personal expenses (vehicles, travel, CE)